OlGe404/ansible-collections/README.md

 Good examples are roles like `apt` or `vscode_extensions`.
 They are used for basic tasks and you might think "do I even need a role for that?" and the answer is: YES!
 Using tested, reliable building blocks that adhere to best practices is a key element to build any reliable automation and that is what this collection was made for.

-### Test platforms
+### Tests platforms
 Roles in this collection are tested on various unix-like operating systems (test platforms).
-Testing is done by leveraging molecule as test framework and docker as driver to launch these test platforms locally.
-This ensures predictable test results by creating the test infrastructure on-demand in a simple and repeatable manner.
+Testing is done by leveraging molecule as test framework and docker or vagrant as driver to launch these test platforms.
+This ensures predictable test results by creating test infrastructure on-demand in a simple and repeatable manner.

+#### Testing with docker
-Because we are using docker, we need a container image for each platform we want to run our tests on.
+Because we are using docker for some tests, we need a container image for each platform we want to run our tests on.
 The Dockerfiles for these container images can be found in the [.molecule/platforms dir](https://github.com/OlGe404/olge404.unix/tree/main/.molecule/platforms/).
 The [docker-build.sh](https://github.com/OlGe404/olge404.unix/tree/main/scripts/docker-build.sh) script should be used to build, tag and push container images to dockerhub (if you need to build them manually).
-The CI will build and push all container images at least once per week, or if any Dockerfile has changed in the ".molecule/platforms" dir.
+The CI will build and push all container images at least once per week (at midnight every Monday).
 The container images are referenced in the [molecule.yml file](https://github.com/OlGe404/olge404.unix/tree/main/roles/apt/molecule/default/molecule.yml) of a role to be used during molecule tests.

 All test platforms need to be prepared to work with ansible and molecule.
 This includes: